cpwr-devops/DevOps-Examples-Doc/docs/tool_configuration/plugins.md

 ### Compuware Topaz Utilities

 The [Compuware Topaz Utilities](https://wiki.jenkins-ci.org/display/JENKINS/Compuware+Topaz+Utilities+Plugin) plugin will provide a collection of utilities around interfacing to and using tools on mainframes.
-In its first version it allows execution and checking return codes of JCL.
+In its first version it allows execution of and checking JCL return codes.
 The JCL may be stored in PDS members on the mainframe or in string variables during execution.

 ::: tip
 In the Pipeline Syntax generator, the plugin can be accessed